Why Disasters Make the Vast Majority of Us Better People

 Before the Second World War, the Ministry of War confidently predicted what would happen when London was bombed from the air by Nazi planes.
 There would be, they warned, "a mass outbreak of hysterical neurosis among the civilian population".
 For every one person injured, there would be dozens who lose their morals or lose the plot.
 They would howl and they would loot and they would rape.
 Humans couldn't take it.
 They would break.
 They would turn on each other.

 The same predictions are made about every disaster – that once the lid of a tightly policed civilization is knocked off for a second, humans will become beasts.
 But the opposite is the case.
-It sounds grotesque to say we should see reasons for hope as we watch in real time while the earth is shaken six inches on its axis, tsunamis roar, and stations teeter on meltdown.
+It sounds grotesque to say we should see reasons for hope as we watch in real time while the earth is shaken six inches on its axis, tsunamis roar, and nuclear power stations teeter on meltdown.
 But it is true.
 From this disaster, we can learn something fundamental about our species.
 It should guide how the Japanese authorities behave today – and kill off right-wing ideologies based on the belief that humans are inherently selfish tomorrow.

 The evidence gathered over centuries of disasters, natural and man-made, is overwhelming.
 The vast majority of people, when a disaster hits, behave in the aftermath as altruists.
 They organise spontaneously to save their fellow human beings, to share what they have, and to show kindness.
 They reveal themselves to be better people than they ever expected.
 When the social scientist Enrico Quarantelli tried to write a thesis on how people descend into chaos and panic after disasters, he concluded: "My God!
 I can't find any instances of it."
 On the contrary, he wrote, in disasters "the social order does not break down...
 Co-operative rather than selfish behaviour predominates".
 The Blitz Spirit wasn't unique to London: it is universal.